Moving Traffic Enforcement

 Bus lanes are dedicated lanes that often run alongside the main carriageway.
 They are marked by a solid thick white line and the words ‘Bus Lane’ are periodically marked on the road.
 Only buses and authorised vehicles can travel in the bus lane as shown by appropriate signage.

-The only bus lanes in West Sussex are in Crawley, although the County Council does not currently enforce them via the use of cameras.
+The only bus lanes in West Sussex are in Crawley, although the county council does not currently enforce them via the use of cameras.

-A full compliance check of bus lane signs and lines has recently been undertaken and the County Council intends to monitor traffic activity at numerous locations across Crawley.
+A full compliance check of bus lane signs and lines has recently been undertaken and the county council intends to monitor traffic activity at numerous locations across Crawley.
 Should a significant level of non-compliance be recorded, consideration will be given to the future installation of enforcement cameras.

 3 Bus gates